dlh01/dave-wpstarterkit/README.markdown

 # Dave's WordPress Starter Kit #

-Dave's WordPress Boilerplate is a personal project to take some of the repetitiveness out of creating new WP sites.
+Dave's WordPress Starter Kit is a personal project to take some of the repetitiveness out of creating new WP sites.
 The goal is to include some plugins and modifications to a standard WordPress install that I would make anyway.
 Please note that this project has not yet been extensively tested in production environments.

-## The wp-content directory and wp-config.php ##
+## wp-config.php and the wp-content directory ##

-By default, Dave's WordPress Boilerplate moves `wp-config.php` one level above the `wordpress` directory, which is perfectly normal and even [recommended for added security][1].
+By default, Dave's WordPress Starter Kit moves `wp-config.php` one level above the `wordpress` directory, which is perfectly normal and even [recommended for added security][1].
 The `wp-content` directory has been renamed `assets` and is also moved outside the `wordpress` directory, which, although perhaps unusual, is [supported just fine][2].

 The advantage of keeping `assets` outside of your `wordpress` directory is that you can update WordPress more easily.
 Just overwrite the old `wordpress` directory with the new one.
 There's less worry about overwriting in `wordpress/wp-content` because everything should be stored in the `assets` directory.
 That said, **always back up your site before upgrading**.

-If you prefer to use the default `/wordpress/wp-content` directory, then delete `wp-config.php` and copy `wp-config-sample.php` from the `wordpress` directory as you would during a normal installation.
-You will also have to remove the definitions of `WP_CONTENT_DIR` and `WP_CONTENT_URL` in `local-config.php`.
+If you prefer to use the default `/wordpress/wp-content` directory, then try [the `noassets` branch][8], which makes the same modifications as the master branch except for moving `wp-content`.

 ## Additional modifications to wp-config.php ##